cuspime/cuspime.github.io/_pages/about.md

 ---

 <h1 style="color:#28B463; font-size:200%; text-align:center;">
-    Hey, welcome!
+    Hi!
+Welcome to my personal website
 </h1>
 ***

 I am a data scientist with a PhD in Theoretical Physics.
 For most of my life I have studied ways to describe everything that surrounds us.
-Particularly, during my PhD studies I worked on theories considering spacetime nucleation in the vicinity of small higher dimensional black holes within the Randall-Sundrum braneworld model and thermodynamics.
-If that's something that might interest you, consider taking a look at some of [these articles](https://cuspime.github.io/publications/).
+During my PhD studies I applied this knowledge to study the thermodynamics of *superentropic black holes* and spacetime nucleation in the vicinity of small, higher dimensional black holes in a Randall-Sundrum braneworld scenario.
+If that's something that might interest you, consider taking a look at [these articles](https://cuspime.github.io/publications/).

 After finishing my PhD, I decided to take a path that would lead me to see the results of my work, hopefully having a tangible, positive impact on society and so I decided to apply the skills I've learned so far as a *Data Scientist*.
 To see some of the things I've been working on lately, take a look at my [Github](https://github.com/cuspime/Projects) or my [Tableau Public] (https://public.tableau.com/profile/leocuspinera#!/) profile.